+Early \textit{appearance-based} methods employed global gait representation such as silhouettes \cite{chao2019gaitset}, RGB~\cite{guo2022multi, zhang2020learning, li2020end} and GEI \cite{shiraga2016geinet,wu2016comprehensive,hossain2013multimodal} as input to CNNs.
+The advent of deep learning technology propelled silhouettes to the forefront, primarily owing to their simplicity, privacy, and discriminative capabilities.
+Dou \textit{et al.} introduced GaitMPL \cite{dou2022gaitmpl}, a progressive method that learns from simple to hard samples.
+Recently, \cite{ma2023dynamic} proposed a dynamic aggregated network (DANet) to represent contextual relationships by encoding pixel features into magnitude and phase.
+Compared to appearance-based methods, \textit{model-based} approaches~\cite{fu2023gpgait} often yield smaller input sizes extracted by lightweight models, resulting in reduced computational overhead.
+GaitGraph~\cite{teepe2021gaitgraph} and GaitGraph2~\cite{teepe2022towards} represent pose keypoints as a graph and extract features through Graph Convolutional Network (GCN).
+GaitTR~\cite{zhang2023spatial} and GaitMixer~\cite{pinyoanuntapong2023gaitmixer} employ transformer architecture to capture global temporal and spatial relationships.
+3D representations extracted using depth sensors \cite{hofmann2014tum,nunes2019benchmark,chattopadhyay2015frontal} and RGB images \cite{liao2020model,liao2017pose,cao2017realtime,kolotouros2021probabilistic,georgakis2020hierarchical} also have shown promising results.

-\textbf{Recognition in the Wild}: Developing an accurate gait representation in the wild is a long term goal and has been broadly researched over the past decade.
+\textbf{Recognition in the Wild}: Developing an accurate gait representation in the wild is a long-term goal and has been actively researched over the past decade.
 Towards that aim, Zhu \textit{et al.} curated a large scale gait dataset called GREW \cite{zhu2021gait}.
-It is a natural videos dataset consisting of 128K sequences of 26K identities captured over 882 cameras.
+It is a natural video dataset consisting of 128K sequences of 26K identities captured over 882 cameras.
 Similarly, Zheng \textit{et al.} \cite{zheng2022gait} collected Gait3D dataset that contains silhouettes, 2D/3D keypoints, and 3D meshes for 3D gait recognition.
-The authors~\cite{zheng2022gait} observed that state-of-the-art gait recognition methods do not translate similar superior performance in GREW and Gait3D as they do in indoor dataset like CASIA-B. Due to privacy concern, both GREW and Gait3D datasets are silhouette based and do not contain the corresponding RGB sequences.
-Also, unlike the BRIAR dataset, GREW and Gait3D do not contain sequences captured at long distances (500m).
-Hence, they do not address challenges due to atmospheric turbulence.
-Another research direction includes enhancing images captured at long distance and use the restored images for recognition \cite{yasarla2021learning,lau2021atfacegan}.
-In \cite{lau2021atfacegan}, Lau \textit{et al.} proposed a generative model that deblurs and removes turbulence effects for face recognition at distance.
-Such methods have not been explored for gait recognition.
+The authors~\cite{zheng2022gait} observed that state-of-the-art gait recognition methods do not yield similar superior performance for GREW and Gait3D as they do for indoor datasets like CASIA-B.